delta-io/connectors/flink/README.md

 }
 ```

-#### 6. Source creation for Delta table, to read all columns in continuous mode.
+#### 4. Source creation for Delta table, to read all columns in continuous mode.
 Suitable for streaming jobs.
-This example performs Time Travel to get all changes at and after the historical version, and then monitor for changes.
+This example performs Time Travel to get all changes at and after the historical version, and then monitors for changes.
 It does not load the full table state at that historical version.

 ```java
 public DataStream<RowData> createContinuousDeltaSourceWithTimeTravel(
         StreamExecutionEnvironment env,